nrfconnect/sdk-nrf/samples/bluetooth/mesh/chat/README.rst

 Testing
 =======

-After programming the sample to your board, you can test it by using a smartphone with Nordic Semiconductor's nRF Mesh app installed.
+After programming the sample to your development kit, you can test it by using a smartphone with Nordic Semiconductor's nRF Mesh app installed.
 Testing consists of provisioning the device and configuring it for communication with other nodes.

 After configuring the device, you can interact with the sample using the terminal emulator.